mytherapy-coding/coding/codewars/fundamentals/binnary_adition/README.md

 * Time Complexity: O(log(a+b))
 * Space Complexity: O(log(a+b))

-Where n is the size of input (lists a and b).

 The solution is linear.
 More trivial solutions (see the Python file) are polynomial time.